-Myth #4: Athletes Won’t Get Enough Protein On A Vegan Diet
+Protein Myth #4: Athletes Won’t Get Enough Protein On A Vegan Diet

 We don’t want to sound like a broken record, but we just have to say it again: Most people won’t be protein-deprived if they follow a sensible balanced vegan diet, whether they are children or athletes or your average Joe.

 But when it comes to athletes, would-be vegans become a little wary.
 After all, research suggests that athletes overall need to consume more protein than non-athletes.
 Of course, the specific level of protein varies according to the type of sport the athlete plays and their training goals.

 Believe it or not, here’s where the power of plants is really starting to shine!

 There is an increasing number of vegan athletes competing at the highest level proving this misconception wrong.
 Just take a look at vegan ultramarathoner Rich Roll.
 And Matt Frazier (No Meat Athlete).
 And Olympic figure skater Meagan Duhamel.
 And former vegan NFL player David Carter (aka The 300 Pound Vegan).
 And vegan tennis superstars Venus and Serena Williams.

 We could go on and on…

 In regards to concerns about amino acid and plant-based protein sources, it’s possible to meet one’s required essential amino acid intake by simply eating a well-balanced diet.
 Eating a variety of whole grains and legumes daily, along with adequate calories, will help ensure you’re getting enough of all essential amino acids.